MSTP in PhD Training

 Effect of aging on neuroinvasion during West Nile virus (WNV) infection

-This past summer I rotated in the laboratory of Dr. Robyn Klein, where I worked on the effect of aging on the pathogenesis of West Nile Virus (WNV) infection.
+I am a member of Dr. Robyn Klein’s laboratory, where I study the effects of aging on the pathogenesis of West Nile Virus (WNV) infection.
 Elderly individuals are much more likely to develop neuroinvasive disease following WNV infection compared to their younger counterparts, most of which are asymptomatic or experience a mild flu-like febrile illness.
 In collaboration with Dr. Michael Diamond’s laboratory at Washington University, we are trying to understand the mechanistic underpinnings mediating the severity of WNV disease in the elderly.
 In addition to potentially leading to better treatment and prevention of WNV infection, this research can provide further insights into the mechanisms of immunosenescence in general, particularly in the central nervous system.